jkbh/masterarbeit/notes.md

 - Wrote paragraphs about methods to improve LLM knowledge on-demand
 - Refactored agent class
 - Organized references

+## Mo Feb 26

+**Reasons I split up the RAG steps into single steps**

+A fixed rag pipeline works for single question and answer conversation flows But what if the query are more complex and require a retrieving two different topics and then connecting the results in an answer.
+So we might need retrieval and generation once, or retrieval twice and generation once or any other combination.
+Also iterating generation steps could be on option.

+**Implemeting backlinging sentences to retrieved source**

+Either use similarity again or ask the model to inlucde source tokens into the answer.

 ## Loose Ideas